1,000+ Opportunities

 gov More Information about the Bureau of Reclamation

-Based on current listing details, eligibility includes: Agencies of the state of California.
+According to the current listing, eligibility includes: Agencies of the state of California.
 Eligible applicant types include: State (includes District of Columbia, public institutions of higher education and hospitals).
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program